yihui/yihui.org/content/en/2022-04-29-quarto-r-markdown.md

 ## Should you switch?

 Should you switch to Quarto?
 Not necessarily.
-If you find R Markdown meet your need, you can definitely stay there.
+If you find R Markdown meets your needs, you can definitely stay there.
 It is not imperative to switch.
 Quarto's goal is to cover most features of R Markdown eventually, but it may be impossible to become a strict superset of R Markdown.
 For example, it is by design that each Quarto book chapter file is rendered in a new session (i.e.,